 Criminal Minds makes sweet, sweet monkey love to this trope on a regular basis.
 Did the Satanic serial killer really have supernatural help, or was he just ludicrously lucky?
 Did the various psychics that the team encounter really have powers, or was it just a coincidence?
 Was the bullet that killed Tobias Hankel really divine will, or was it just luck?
 Rossi gives a little speech at one point where he outright states that he has no idea whether or not the supernatural exists, but that figuring out the answer to that question isn't part of their job, and their job is tough enough as it is.

 The Lie to Me episode "Beat The Devil" has the verification of a UFO as its B-plot.
 Thirty-minute mark, they find (real!) video footage of it.
 Fifty-minute mark, an Air Force officer shows up, and Loker sees right through him to the truth: The Air Force has no idea what it was, but is more than happy to let the witness twist rather than admit to an unknown penetration of US airspace.
 They finally get the witness and the Air Force to agree on a story to save the witness' career: uber-uber-top-secret aircraft.
 Loker smiles and saves the video to hard drive as the episode ends.

 In the Boy Meets World Halloween episode "The Witches of Pennbrook", Jack dates a girl who claims to be a witch, and later reveals she has evil intentions: she tries to use Jack as a sacrifice to gain immortality by placing him in the path of a light beam from the sky she claims has destructive powers, though her plans are thwarted by Eric.
-At the end its left unclear if she was really a witch or just crazy and if the light beam was real or not.
+At the end it is left unclear if she was really a witch or just crazy and if the light beam was real or not.
 Eric actually says something similar to the trope name when discussing it.

 Jack: Eric, I saw the light beam.
 Was that real?